 (q) Amend Section 10.1.2.2 to read as follows: The owner or his/her authorized agent shall have all of the tests required by paragraph 10.3 made by a person qualified to perform such service.

-(r) Delete section 10.1.2.3 without substitution.
+(r) (l) Delete section 10.1.2.3 in its entirety without substitution.

-(s) Amend Section 10.1.3.1 to read as follows: A licensed inspector must conduct the acceptance inspection.
+(s) Amend (m) Delete Section 10.1.3.1 to read as follows: A licensed inspector must conduct the acceptance inspection.
 A licensed inspector employed by the enforcement authority may conduct the acceptance inspection.
 If the enforcement authority chooses not to make this inspection, a third party licensed inspector shall make the acceptance inspection in accordance with the following:

 (1) This third party inspector shall sign an attestation for each test that reads, "I hereby attest under penalty for perjury that: